Although I am an openly Transgender woman, I was almost overwhelmed not long after I graduated.

-"From my own experience and that of most of the Transgender women I know, forget expecting to meet a nice guy in a bar, club or other public place.
-They are either Tranny-chasers, or have a fetish for a chick with a dick (even if you haven't got one!).
+"From my own experience and that of most of the Transgender women I know, forget expecting to meet a nice guy in a bar, club or other public places.
+They are either Tranny-chasers or have a fetish for a chick with a dick (even if you haven't got one!).
 Or they just want a quick fumble and grope.
-Try a specialised Transgender dating site such as MyTransgenderCupid and you will have far more chance of success in dating.
+Try a TS dating site such as MyTransgenderCupid and you will have far more chance of success in dating.
 Believe me..., I know!"

 I listened carefully as Rosa ran though some of the reasons to use a site such as MyTransgenderCupid and began to see her reasoning.
 She explained:

 There's no need to waste time (and money) getting ready and going to nightclubs where you hope there may be eligible men looking for Transgender women.
 If you meet someone, you may find he already has a girlfriend or is simply a Tranny chaser;

 Most Trans women dating sites have a great selection of available men, not only in Amsterdam but from other Dutch cities.
 Within minutes of joining it's possible to start perusing the photographs and bios of all sorts of men looking for a T-girl;

 When you believe the time is right, you can arrange a meeting with one of the men you have been chatting with on-line.
 You can get to know about his personality and make your own judgement if he may be right for you... before you meet!